FCE Speaking Archives - EngExam.info

 Candidate B (Marian): Yes, please do.

-Marian: I get your points about expressing yourself and I totally agree.
+Marian: I get your points about expressing yourself, and I’m totally with you on that one.
 However, I guess with time it can get a bit repetitive – cooking day in, day out.
-Now working as a doctor is never the same, would you agree?
+Now, working as a doctor is never the same, wouldn’t you agree?

 Marian: Yes, definitely.
 I don’t think teachers make as much money as doctors do, but the job itself might be even more rewarding!